joshfinnie/joshfinnie.com/content/pages/about.md

 title: About

-I am an Senior Software Maven at [TrackMaven](http://trackmaven.com/). in Washington, DC.
-My programming interests lie in Javascript and Python,
+I am an Senior Software Maven at [TrackMaven](http://trackmaven.com/) based in Washington, DC where I use Javascript and Python.

 ## Projects